c-3lab/dim/doc/en/search.md

 ### -i, --install

 **optional**\
-Interactive data download from search results.\
+Download data from search results interactively.\
 In interactive installations, data search, retrieval, and post-processing are specified interactively.

 #### Selecting the data to be installed